lschneiderbauer/ricci/README.md

 achieved by labeling (upper and lower) index slots of R’s `array` and making use of Ricci calculus conventions to *implicitly* trigger contractions and diagonal subsetting.
-Explicit tensor operations, such as addition, multiplication of tensors, raising and lowering indices, or the Kronecker product are also available via the standard operators (`*`, `+`, `-`).
+Explicit tensor operations, such as addition, subtraction, multiplication of tensors via the standard operators (`*`, `+`, `-`), raising and lowering indices, or the Kronecker product are also available.
 Common tensors like the Kronecker delta, Levi Civita epsilon, and certain metric tensors are provided.

 {ricci} uses the [calculus](https://calculus.eguidotti.com/) package (Guidotti 2022) behind the scenes to perform calculations and simply